nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-SOCompiler data are saved in the hard disk automatically after any command that changes the data.
+SoCompiler data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------